Before reading this page you will need to have a copy of the training almanac and chart (and a real one if possible).

 Note: this is the opposite to CTS

-Apart from changing the direction of travel the method for find the DR is unchanged.
+Apart from changing the direction of travel the method for finding the DR is unchanged.

 In this case using the example above, if we start sailing on a course of 139oT (as in the example above) in a south-westerly wind and allow 10o for leeway the boat is estimated to travels on 129oT.